A few words to summarize our stay in Bosnia and Herzegovina: Magical, intense, unexpected!

 To get there from Split in Croatia we took a bus.
 What an epic!

 There is a big religious festival in Bosnia in the city of Medjugorje near Mostar that brings together many pilgrims in addition to tourists and locals.
 Consequence: the bus is full, so full that there is no seating for everyone!
-Never mind we will make a big part of the ride standing together against each other by 35 degrees!
+Never mind we will make a big part of the ride standing tight against each other by 35 degrees!

 We arrive in Mostar late afternoon and after dropping our bags, drank a few beers and chatted with our new Brazilian friend met on the bus, we headed to the old town and the famous bridge "Stari Most".
 This bridge was completely destroyed during the war in 1993 and rebuilt in 2004.
 The bridge and the old town are now World Heritage by Unesco.